kr4m123/COMP4037-Coursework-2/README.md

 <h3>Description</h3>
 Source code for the second coursework for the research methods course (COMP4037).
-This code prepares and constructs a treemap of data from a study on environmental impact of people with different diets.
+This code prepares and constructs a pair of treemaps of data from a study on environmental impact of people with different diets.

 <h3>Data Source and Original Paper</h3>
 The data used is not included in this repository but can be found here: https://ora.ox.ac.uk/objects/uuid:ca441840-db5a-48c8-9b82-1ec1d77c2e9c <sub>(file "Results_21Mar2022.csv")</sub><br><br>